-Libby is the new app for accessing your Wisconsin's Digital Library (OverDrive) eBooks and audiobooks.
-It is not replacing the OverDrive App, but many users find the Libby app easier to set up and easier to use.
-If you are already using OverDrive, you might want to give it a try.
-If you are new to using Wisconsin's Digital Library, we think Libby is the easiest way to get started.
+Libby is the recommended app for accessing your Wisconsin's Digital Library (OverDrive) eBooks and audiobooks.
+Support for the original OverDrive App will be ending in early 2022.
+If you are new to using Wisconsin's Digital Library, Libby is the easiest way to get started on your mobile device.

 Download the App - First Time Use Only.

 - Install the free Libby app from your devices' app store (Apple App Store, Google Play, Windows store) or use Libby in your Chrome, Firefox, Safari, Edge, or Silk web browser by visiting libbyapp.com.

 - You will need a valid InfoSoup library card number and PIN.
 If you don't know your PIN, contact your Local Library.